 Facts and Links Page

-at Albany is participating in NSSE for the second time this
+at Albany is participating in NSSE for the third time this

-year (the first time was Spring, 2008), along with every other four-year SUNY campus, and hundreds
+year (the first time was Spring, 2008 and the second time was Spring, 2011), along with every other four-year SUNY campus, and hundreds

 of other colleges and universities around the United States

-Survey of Student Engagement (NSSE) obtains, on an annual
+Survey of Student Engagement (NSSE) collects, on an annual

 basis, information from hundreds of four-year colleges and